r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 ### Step 1.
 Create a new GitHub repository

-Create a repository for your experiment by following [this `Create a repo` guide](https://help.github.com/en/github/getting-started-with-github/create-a-repo).
+First, create a repository for your experiment by following [this `Create a repo` guide](https://help.github.com/en/github/getting-started-with-github/create-a-repo).

 ### Step 2.
 Add experiment files to the repository